devcontainers/spec/proposals/devcontainer-features-distribution.md

 ├── ...
 ```

-Where `src` is a directory containing a sub-folder with the name of the feature (e.g. `dotnet` or `go`) with at least a file named `devcontainer-feature.json` that contains the feature metadata.
-Each feature sub-directory also contains an `install.sh` script that implementing tools will use to install the feature.
+Where `src` is a directory containing a sub-folder with the name of the feature (e.g. `src/dotnet` or `src/go`) with at least a file named `devcontainer-feature.json` that contains the feature metadata, and an `install.sh` script that implementing tools will use as the entrypoint to install the feature.
 Each sub-directory should be named such that it matches the `id` field of the `devcontainer-feature.json`.
-Other files can also be included in the sub-directory, and will be packaged along side the two required files.
+Other files can also be included in the feature's sub-directory, and will be packaged along side the two required files.
+Any files that are not part of the feature's sub-directory (e.g. outside of `src/dotnet`) will not be packaged.

 Optionally, a mirrored `test` directory can be included with an accompanying `test.sh` script.
 Implementing tools may use this to run tests against the given feature.